marrink-lab/martini-workshop/03_membranes_and_vesicles/tutorial.md

 connectivity for placing the lipid beads on the previously generated points.
 Making this file is easy but might be time consuming for many different lipids.
 (See the User Manual for the exact file format).
-Luckily, we already have a file that contains all Martini3 lipids called `Martini3.LIB`, you can find it in the files folder.
+Luckily, we already have a file that contains all Martini3 lipids called `Martini3.LIB`, which you can find in the files folder.

-Using these two files now you can execute **PCG**:
+Using these two files now, you can execute **PCG**:

 - `-str`: input file (default: `input.str`)
 - `-function`: backmap/analytical_shape (default: backmap)